 If you want to join the Hall-of-Fame Death Pool, select five (5) living Hall-of-Famers for the Hall-of-Fame Death Pool roster.
 See how the Hall-of-Fame Death Pool works here.

 2. Pay your $100 entry fee.

 You must pay your entry fee up front.
 That fee will cover your $20 ownership fee and your first eight trades.
-Use this form to pay your entry fee.
+Go here to see your payment options.